 What is Down syndrome?

-Signs and symptoms of Down syndrome
+What are the signs and symptoms of Down syndrome?

 - Short neck